 We invite you to join us and also promise you this: once Indianapolis captures your heart, she never lets go!

 Navy Veteran and USS Indianapolis (CA-35) Honorary Survivor

 Q: Who comprises the Legacy Organization?

-A: The Legacy Organization is almost completely comprised of family members of Survivors, Lost-at-Sea, recovery crew and former crew.
-The Legacy Organization has opened its membership to people who are connected to the story in some way, such as friends, reunion volunteers and others who have been involved in sharing the story of USS Indianapolis CA-35.
+A: The Legacy Organization is comprised of family members of Survivors, Lost-at-Sea, recovery crew and former crew members.
+Legacy’s membership is also open to people who are interested in or connected to the story in some way, such as friends, reunion volunteers, educators, and others want to learn ore and share the story of USS Indianapolis CA-35.

 Q: Are the USS Indianapolis Survivors Organization reunions diminishing in attendance or stature?

 A: With each year that passes, we find it inevitable that the actual number of Survivors will decrease due to loss or inability to travel.
 However, attendance at reunions by families of Survivors and Lost-at-Sea crew members continues to see a steady increase.
 Indy’s story lives on through our bonds of friendship with one another, and those connections continue to see growth.
 We are also building relationships with the active- duty Navy personnel, as evidenced by the numbers of senior Navy officials in recent attendance.
 Targeted outreach, documentaries, books, films, and the recent discovery of the ship itself have provided opportunities to engage new generations of family and friends linked to the story of Indianapolis.
 Speakers keep the topics fresh and informative, bringing honor and focus to the crew of USS Indianapolis CA-35.
 Merchandise sales are steady due to the popularity of the selections of logo wear items.
 Participants return each year, bringing new generations of family and friends who wish to build on their knowledge and relationships.